 An origination fee is an upfront fee a lender charges to cover the cost of initiating and processing a loan.
 This one-time fee compensates the lender for services such as gathering the borrower’s information to process and fund the loan, and, in the case of a mortgage, handling escrow.

-Some lenders include the cost of underwriting — the risk assessment the lender does for every borrower — in the origination fee, while others charge a separate processing or underwriting fee.
+Some lenders also include the cost of underwriting — the risk assessment the lender does for every borrower — in the origination fee, while others charge a separate processing or underwriting fee.

 Origination fees exist for many types of loans, including mortgages and personal loans.